OpenGamma/Strata/modules/product/README.md

 ### Overview

-This module provides a domain model for entities in finance used by Strata:
+This module provides a domain model for trades and products in financial markets, as used by Strata:

 * trades
 * products